 Our expansive cocurricular program creates leadership opportunities as captains of different sports and performing arts activities, as well as individual representative teams, squads and ensembles.

-National and international community service action includes an outreach connection and annual visit to the remote indigenous community of Nganmarriyanga in the Northern Territory and an annual humanitarian tour to Cambodia which has raised funds to build over 130 houses in its ten year history.
+International community service action includes an outreach connection and an annual humanitarian tour to Cambodia which has raised funds to build over 130 houses in its ten year history.

 From Year 2 students can learn about student voice and student action on the Student Representative Council, introducing activities and facilities for their peers and supporting projects in the wider community.
 20 hours of student driven community service becomes compulsory in Year 9.
 Our inclusive Prefect body offers opportunities for all who have demonstrated the commitment to serve by completing the Strive to Lead Diploma in the Senior College which includes completing a community service project in Year 10.